Ô ăn quan: History

-According to many researchers, Ô Ăn Quan belongs to the Mancala family of games.
+According to many researchers, Ô Ăn Quan belongs to the Mancala family of games that has its origin rooted in Naqala (means movement).
+Through time, this game got popularized to other countries through culture and religion.

 Rules

 Setup

 Each player places one big stone or ten small stones (called the "Mandarin piece") in the Mandarin square as well as five small stones (called "citizen pieces") in each of the rice field squares.

 Objective

 The game ends when all the pieces are captured.